jaudetnml/nf-ViralMutations_bam/README.md

 #### MinION

 MinION reads are usually stored in a folder called `fastq_pass` which contains a folder for each barcode (e.g. `barcode01`).
-If this is the case for your data, set `MinION_split` to `true` and the `fastq_1` column of the samplesheet to the path of the folder that contains the fastq files for that sample.
+If this is the case for your data, set `MinION_split` to `true` and the `longreads` column of the samplesheet to the path of the folder that contains the fastq files for that sample.
-The `fastq_2` column should be left blank.

-If your data has already been collated and the read files have meaningful names, set `MinION_split` to `false` and the `fastq_1` column to the collated fastq file.
+If your data has already been collated and the read files have meaningful names, set `MinION_split` to `false` and the `longreads` column to the collated fastq file.
 If you data is collated but you want to change the sample names, put each read file in its own folder and follow the instructions for non-collated data.

 YAML example for non-collated data: